Noventa Vicentina

 Noventa Vicentina is a town and comune in the province of Vicenza, Veneto, northern Italy.

+Infrastructure

 It is west of SP247 provincial road.

+History

 Noventa Vicentina was first inhabited by the Romans in the 1st century AD.
 Afterward in the early 1500s, the town was settled again by some Venetian Aristocrats.
-Noventa spent some time under the Republic of Venice but later became part of Austro Hungarian Empire.
-In 1863 Noventa Vicentina was annexed by Italy and has ever since been under the Italian Republic.
+Noventa spent some time under the Republic of Venice but later became part of Austro-Hungarian Empire.
+In 1863 Noventa Vicentina was annexed by the Kingdom of Italy and has ever since been under the Italian Republic.